SearchCz/securify/README.md

 Securify helps the homeowner understand when something deserves attention.

-Together they create a home that both adapts to its occupants and remains aware of conditions that matter.
+Together they create a home that both adapts to its occupants and raises awareness of conditions that matter.

-Neither plugin depends on the other, but when both are installed they cooperate by sharing information such as House Mode and occupancy, allowing each plugin to make better decisions.
+Neither plugin depends on the other, but when both are installed they can cooperate by sharing information such as House Mode and occupancy, allowing each plugin to make better decisions.

 ---
 ## **Philosophy**